mariosaiz86/pyclearpass/README.md

 If you need information, refer to the ClearPass configuration documentation for the API account - https://developer.arubanetworks.com/aruba-cppm/docs/clearpass-configuration

-## Package Installation Instructions
-In order to prepare your environment for the Python clearpass package:
+# Python Requirements
-1. Make sure Python v3.9 or greater is installed on your operating system
+Ensure Python v3.9 or greater is installed on your operating system
+# Package Installation
+#### 1. Installing Package from PyPi
-2. Run the following in a command line terminal to install the pip package - ```pip3 install pyclearpass```
+Run the following in a command line terminal to install the pip package - ```pip3 install pyclearpass``` or ```pip install pyclearpass```.
+This may vary between Operating Systems.

+#### 2. Installing Package from Github
+1. Click into the Aruba Github Repository where the latest version of pyclearpass is located
+2. Click Code (in green) and Download to Zip
+3. Extract the zip file into a directory
+4. Go into a command line terminal and change directory (cd) into the folder where you extracted the zipped file and then down one child folder.
+The folder contents should pyclearpass (FOLDER), LICENCE, pyproject.toml and README.md
+5. In your command line terminal type ```python3 -m build``` or ```python -m build```.
+This will create a folder called dist with a file containing a .gz extension.
+6. Run the following in a command line terminal to install the pip package - ```pip3 install pathtozip.gz``` or ```pip install pathtozip.gz```.
+This may vary between Operating Systems.
 ## Inital Usage Instructions
 Within your Python favourite IDE enivronment, create an import reference
 ```